Coreforge/blender-pdo-import/README.md

 # Blender PDO Addon

-An addon for blender to import pdo files from Pepakura 4
+An addon for blender to import pdo files from Pepakura 4 Pepakura 3 files currently aren't supported, but likely will be in the future.

 Currently, only the first object in the file is imported, and the addon was only tested with Blender 2.93.
 Also, only 3D model data is being imported, no textures or UVs.